mavryk-network/taquito/docs/testing_strategies.md

 When a user raises an issue, Testers will verify the problem using manual methods.
-For Taquito, such testing could be: a quick Taquito script, checking a result with tezos-client, stepping through code with a debugger, rerunning scripts with variations each time, or other exploratory activities around the code base that are not fully scripted tests in the CICD.
+For Taquito, such testing could be: a quick Taquito script, checking a result with mavkit-client, stepping through code with a debugger, rerunning scripts with variations each time, or other exploratory activities around the code base that are not fully scripted tests in the CICD.